AzzraelCode/AzzraelCode/README.md

 - and as a toolkit for any business tasks (analitics, parsing, content generation etc.)

 Internet Entrepreneur

 I'm creator some web sites w up to 2M visiors monthly.
 There's one's stats

 ![Unique visitors in 2021](https://github.com/AzzraelCode/AzzraelCode/blob/main/images/n.jpg?raw=true)

+Sites created w Wordpress, Yii, Laravel w many custom unpublic plugins.
+Money flow is from Google Adsens, Yandex Ads and some affilates (CPA and direct advs).

+# ... and not only devs

+At the moment I'm interested in investing and algotraiding w Tinkoff Invest API and TradingView/PineScript.
+I make content at the YouTube Channel [AzzraelCode](https://www.youtube.com/channel/UCf6kozNejHoQuFhBDB8cfxA) and [azzrael.ru](https://azzrael.ru).